-Since the start of the coronavirus pandemic, much of our daily lives has gone virtual.
+Since the start of the Coronavirus pandemic, much of our daily lives have gone virtual.

 Doctors’ appointments, work meetings, and hangouts seem to work out pretty well.
 But other things, like turning a wrench or swinging a hammer, are a little trickier to conduct remotely.

 Unfortunately, a plumber can’t fix a leaking pipe in Zoom, and a carpenter can’t remodel a kitchen through Google Hangouts.
 Some activities just require in-person interactions.

 Fortunately, folks are getting vaccinated in an effort to lower all of our risk to COVID-19, but many are still wary of opening their households to newcomers.
 This begs the question: What do home maintenance, repairs, and upgrades look like during a pandemic?

 Is it safe to invite contractors into my home?